arpan8/interview-questions/javascript/readme.md

 }
 console.log(x)
 ```
-Here in this code we can easily understand the hoisting
+Here in this code, we can easily understand the hoisting

 - In the memory allocation phase **x is defined as undefined** and the **get() whole code is stored**
-- In code execution phase console.log(x) is there, here x is already has a special value undefined so the undefined prints.
+- In the code execution phase console.log(x) is there, here x already has a special value undefined so the undefined prints.
-- **In code execution phase this x variable is not initialized, but in the memory allocation phase we can see x variable got some memory with undefined stored in it.
+- **In the code execution phase this x variable is not initialized, but in the memory allocation phase we can see x variable has some memory with undefined stored in it.
 So var is in the global scope, if the variable is declared then the var can be called from anywhere.
-In this case the var variable is called before its initailization, so undefined returns.**
+In this case, the var variable is called before its initialization, so undefined returns.**
-- In case of function, the whole code is stored during memory allocation time, when the function is called then a new execution context is created, and it has it's own memoery and code phase.
-After the function ends it's execution, execution context is also deleted and returns to the global execution context.
+- In the case of a function, the whole code is stored during memory allocation time, when the function is called then a new execution context is created, and it has its own memory and code phase.
+After the function ends its execution, the execution context is also deleted and returns to the global execution context.
-- In the last line of code again console.log(x) is written and this time it returns 10 because the variable is already initalize with a new value.
+- In the last line of code again console.log(x) is written and this time it returns 10 because the variable is already initialized with a new value.